vishwagw/PelicanSoft/README.md

 ## Quick Start

-1. Power on your P8 Pro drone
+1. Power on your drone
 2. Connect your computer to the drone's WiFi network
 3. Launch the application
 4. Click "Connect" to establish communication